danferth/easy-landing-page/README.md

 ###A Little About the Email

-I used [PHPMailer](https://github.com/PHPMailer/PHPMailer) to send the email and it will send you an `HTML` email with the users `IP` and date/time for reference.
-YOu have the option to use gmails servers to send the email, see comments in config file.
+I used [PHPMailer](https://github.com/PHPMailer/PHPMailer) to send an `HTML` email with the visitors `IP` and date/time for reference.
+You have the option to use gmail servers to send the email, just set gmail to `true` and fill in the acount user and password.

 In case of any errors it will notify the user *(so they at least know it didn't go through)* and log the error in `assets/logs/error.txt` with time stamp so you can debug yourself what went wrong.